-- 7. The questionnaire lists a total of 127 financial centres which can be rated by respondents.
+7. The questionnaire lists a total of 110 financial centres which can be rated by respondents.
 The questionnaire also asks whether there are other financial centres that will improve their green finance offering significantly over the next two to three years.
-Centres which are not currently within the questionnaire and which receive a number of mentions in response to this question will be added to the questionnaire for future editions. - 8.
-We only give a financial centre a GGFI rating and ranking if it receives a statistically significant minimum number of assessments from individuals based in other geographical locations at least 25 in GGFI 15.
-This means that not all 127 centres in the questionnaire will receive a ranking.
-We will keep this number under review for further editions of the index as the number of assessments increases.
+Centres which are not currently within the questionnaire and which receive a number of mentions in response to this question will be added to the questionnaire for future editions.

-9. We will also develop rules as successive indices are published as to when a centre may be removed from the rankings, for example if over a 24 month period, a centre has not received a minimum number of assessments.
+- 8. With the initial publication of the GGFI, we will only give a financial centre a GGFI rating and ranking if it receives a statistically significant minimum number of assessments from individuals based in other geographical locations at least 15 in GGFI 2.
+This means that not all 110 centres in the questionnaire will receive a ranking.
+We will keep this number under review for further editions of the index as the number of assessments increases. - 9.
+We will also develop rules as successive indices are published as to when a centre may be removed from the rankings, for example if over a 24 month period, a centre has not received a minimum number of assessments.